wghile/PS-EmployeeDirectory/README.md

 - Data for employees (i.e. email, office and phone number)
 - More employees
 - Organize employees by alphabetical order
-- Functionality to searchbar so that when user types in name it filters through employee data
 - Overall design of app

 ## Installation Instructions